Using HEIR websites, terms and conditions, copyright, referencing, and requests to reproduce images

 Use by the Education Community

-The images and material on the Websites can be used for education purposes.
-Images can be used by schools, higher education and further education students and employees for uses connected with education.
+The images and material on the Websites can be used and downloaded for education purposes.
+Images can be used by schools, higher education and further education students and employees for non-commercial uses connected with education.

 Requesting high resolution images and permission to reproduce

-Please contact the collection-holding institution to obtain permission to reproduce images.
+Please contact HEIR in the first instance to obtain permission to reproduce images.

-When publishing any photograph sources from HEIR, for commercial or academic purposes, please include a full acknowledgement of HEIR, the collection holding institution and the image reference in your bibliography.
+When publishing any photograph sources from HEIR, for commercial or academic purposes, please include a full acknowledgement of HEIR, the collection holding institution. and the image reference.

 Wherever possible, a credit to the photographer should be published with the photograph(s).
 The photographer’s name is indicated in the ‘Credit’ field of the metadata attached to each image.